jackyzha0/quartz/content/blog/Scripting templates in Obsidian.md

 aliases:
   - scripting-templates-in-obsidian
 ---
 > Here be some dragons.
 This is a quick post to explain how Javascript can be used eliminate the need to update multiple pages if the structure of your metadata changes.
 Using Javsscript comes with risks.
-Enter at your own peril.
+Enter at your own peril. dd

 Within [[Obsidian]], the combination of the [Dataview](https://github.com/blacksmithgu/obsidian-dataview) and [Templater](https://github.com/SilentVoid13/Templater) plugins can make for a powerful way to access and organise your notes using metadata.
 However, as your [[Digital Garden]] develops, things will change and you might find a situation where you have: